InderpreetMetla/popt/README.md

 https://www.coin-or.org/download/binary/Ipopt/

 IPOPT version 3.11.8 is recommended.
 The IPOPT mex files are to be placed inside the popt/nlp/ipopt directory.

+POPT is able to use automatic differentiation to carry out derivative calculations.
+The open-source program MatlabAutoDiff has been interfaced with the solver and is able from: https://github.com/martinResearch/MatlabAutoDiff.
+Add this to the root directory /popt if you wish to use automatic differentiation.
+A finite-difference technique and a complex-step differentiation technique are in-built in POPT and require no other third-party programs.

 A user's guide for the software is available in the popt/docs directory.